Alec-Bailey/IncidentIQ-Data-Sync/README.md

 pip install -r requirements.txt
 ```

 *Note* Some libraries included in requirements.txt are database specific, and can be removed for your use case.
+Not all libraries for your specific database connection may be included in requirements.txt, check error messages and use pip to install libraries as needed.

 Rename `config-sample.ini` to `config.ini`